Evaluating Real Estate Investment Platforms: An In-Depth Look at Roots, BlackStone’s BREIT, and YieldStreet’s Alternative Income Fund

-If you are looking for less fees, lower minimums, and to invest in real estate that has a unique, positive social impact on the renters, Roots is for you.
+If you are looking for low fees, low minimums, and to invest in real estate that has a unique, positive social impact on the renters, Roots is for you.

 If you’re an experienced investor, have the time to coordinate with a financial advisor, and want to allocate a larger amount of resources to bet on a REIT, BlackStone’s BREIT may be the right one for you.

-If you’re content with a higher minimum investment and enjoy very diversified portfolios, YieldStreet might be better for you.
+If you’re content with a high minimum investment and prefer having a wide variety of choices, Yieldstreet, like it's Alternative Income Fund, might be best for you.

-Below you'll find an in-depth review of Roots, BlackStone's BREIT, and YieldStreet, highlighting their differences across 5 dimensions: property type, minimums, fees, liquidity and average returns.
+Below you'll find an in-depth breakdown of Roots' REIT, BlackStone's BREIT, and YieldStreet's Alternative Income Fund, highlighting their differences across 4 dimensions: investment minimums, fees, liquidity and social impact.

 Roots, YieldStreet, and BlackStone's BREIT each offer a unique portfolio of real estate assets.